Vegetable Tortellini Soup

 Notes

 Please see the recommendations in the post about how to store the leftovers or if you want to make this soup ahead.
-The pasta does not keep well in the soup – it will absorb all of the liquid.
+The pasta does not keep well in the soup – it will absorb all the liquid.

 Nutrition information does not include the Parmesan cheese garnish.